ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

-yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq some.yaml -o xml     # convert yaml to xml
+yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq some.yaml -o xml     # convert yaml to xml yq some.yaml -o json     # convert yaml to json

 # XQ - convert xml to json and then use jq queries
 xq . some.xml  # would spit our JSON conversion